vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

   return tags;
 };
 ```
 Invalidator should prevent unauthorized users from clearing the cache.
-One way of doing it is adding `key` to the configuration like in [default invalidator](#default-invalidator) and checking if `request` contains `options.key` in queries or body.
+One way of doing it is adding `key` to the configuration like in [default invalidator](#default-invalidator) and checking if `request` contains `options.key` in the URL queries or body.

 ::: tip Don't throw errors in invalidators
-Because invalidations handling different data formats can be used at the same time, they should not throw errors.
-Throwing an error from the invalidator drops the request, which might have been handled by another invalidator.
+Because multiple invalidators can be used at the same time to handle different data formats, they should not throw errors.
+Throwing an error from the invalidator drops the request, which may be handled by another invalidator.

 If one of the properties is missing or the validation key is wrong, return an empty array.
 :::